lufffer/SPELLCHECKER1/README.md

 This program receive a dictionary and a file to check, both .txt files, And returns all misspelled words besides other data.
-This program is implemented using a trie
+This program is implemented using a trie, and supports spanish characters